 How Much Does It Cost to Fix Reduced Engine Power?
-[An Estimate]
+[A Rough Estimate]

-In this guide, we will be answering a frequently asked question by vehicle owners: how much does it cost to fix reduced engine power?
+In this guide, we will discuss the cost of fixing reduced engine power in your vehicle.
 In reduced power mode, the engine is notably weaker and is missing speed while trying to accelerate.
 However, you may see a ‘Reduced Power Mode Sign’ on the dashboard along with the check engine light.

 You have to remove several engine parts without damaging the engine’s wiring to access them.
 This is where the skill of a mechanic comes into play, due to which professional mechanics charge higher prices to fix reduced engine power.
 Here, your negotiation skills will play a huge role to cut those costs.